KKoovalsky/PortableBitfields/README.md

 * Bitfields are packed left-to-right, in the same order they are defined.
 * Bitfields are packed, thus straddling is supported.
 * Configurable padding, by enforcing whole underlying type allocation.
-* Implements bitfield serialization amd extraction of a single bitfield's value, with proper shifting.
+* Implements bitfield serialization, deserialization and extraction of a single bitfield's value, with proper shifting.
 * C++20.
 * Tested with GCC 11.1 and Clang 13.0.0.
 * Supports bitfield groups total length up to 8 bytes.